DavidC0rtes/UppaalMutants/README.md

-# Uppaal Mutants

-This repository contains a Model-Based Mutation Testing tool for Uppaal.
+# Time for Networks: Mutation Testing for Timed Automata Networks

+This repository contains the tools used in the article to perform MBMT in UPPAAL NTAIO models.

 ## Requirements

-In order to use the tool you should have installed the following tools:
+In order to use the tool you must have the following tools installed :

-- OpenJDK 1.8.0_302 (Version that we have tested.
+- OpenJDK 11
+- UPPAAL 5.0
-However, our tool could be run on other versions of java.
+However, our tool may run on other versions of java.
-Although in case of problems, we recommend using this version)
+Although in case of problems, we recommend using this version.

+## UppaalMutants
+Mutates the specified model using the given mutation operators.

-## Usage
+### Usage
 To use the Model-Based Mutation Testing prototype, follow the instructions:
 ```
 usage: java -jar MutationUppaal.jar [OPTION]...
 Where [-m <file>] model is a required option